How to Read Course Descriptions

 Term Typically Offered: Fall, Spring

-This course presents the role of the community health nurse within a public health framework and examines public health systems, policies, and socioecological factors that shape the health of individuals, groups, and communities.
+This course presents the role of the community health nurse in a public health framework and examines public health systems, policies, and socioecological factors that shape the health of individuals, groups, and communities.
 Students will be introduced to principles of population health, epidemiology, disease prevention, and health promotion, to plan community health nursing interventions.

 NURS 174C.
 Community Health Nursing: Clinical Elective.
 2 Units

-Prerequisite(s): NURS 170, NURS 174, both may be taken concurrently.
+Prerequisite(s): NURS 174 may be taken concurrently.

 In this course students will integrate and apply knowledge of population-based nursing and evaluate the role of the community health nurse in various systems.
 Students will provide care to individuals, families, or communities within a public health framework.
-This course meets the California BRN clinical requirements for the Public Health Nurse Certificate.
+This course meets the California BRN clinical hours requirements for the Public Health Nurse Certificate.

 Note: NURS 174C is an elective course that is only required for students wishing to apply for the California Board of Registered Nursing Public Health Nurse Certificate; students not planning to apply for a Public Health Nurse Certificate must petition for an exemption from this clinical course; students who are granted exemption for NURS 174C will only complete 44 units.